jpetrucciani/pog/README.md

 }
 ```

-or if you want to add it as an overlay to nixpkgs, you can add `pog.overlay` in your overlays for nixpkgs!
+or if you want to add it as an overlay to nixpkgs, you can add `pog.overlays.${system}.default` in your overlays for nixpkgs!

 using flakes: